GSD-SES-5394-S2022/Austin/README.md

 * *a6_model* - creates model to estimate change in number of zero-car households in the alternative, as well as visualizations
 * *a7_data.Rmd* - filters NHTS data for the Austin-Round Rock MSA and adds it to Github Repo
 * *a7_model.Rmd* - models of trip generation and attraction and graphics for report chapter
-* *a8_model.Rmd* - models trip distribution by type in existing conditions and apply predictions to alternative
+* *a8_model.Rmd* - models trip distribution by type in existing conditions and apply predictions to alternative, saves travel flows appended to corresponding skim files, and creates visualizations
-* *a8_graphics.Rmd* - TBD, will have visualizations for this assignment